bajoski34/flutterwave-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Accept Credit card, Debit card and Bank account payment directly on your store with the official Rave payment gateway for Woo commerce.
+Accept Credit card, Debit card and Bank account payment directly on your store with the official Flutterwave for WooCommerce.

 == Description ==

-Accept Credit card, Debit card and Bank account payment directly on your store with the official Rave payment gateway for Woo commerce.
+Accept Credit card, Debit card and Bank account payment directly on your store with the official Flutterwave for WooCommerce.

 Flutterwave is available in: